11 September, 2024

 This town’s got all sorts of accommodation, just at Burnie Ocean View Motel and Holiday Caravan Park alone.
 Pitch a tent, settle into a serviced room with sea views, or choose from several options in between including cabins and backpacker bunkhouse.
 Burnie City Apartments are also a practical, affordable option if you’re staying a while.

-Anyone who loves heritage style should consider three charming, self-contained cottages that mix antiques with mod-cons: The Duck House, Mrs Philpotts and Amelias.
-Century-old Ikon Hotel leans more toward new than old to deliver a comfortable stay, while Sea Glass Cottages offers relaxation on the coast.
+One North Terrace offers premier boutique accommodation in Burnie, combining modern sophistication with sea views.
+For those who love heritage style three charming, self-contained cottages mix antiques with modern conveniences: The Duck House, Mrs Philpotts and Amelias.
+The century-old Ikon Hotel offers a comfortable stay with a more modern feel, while Sea Glass Cottages offers relaxation on the coast.

 Emu Valley Rhododendron Garden.
 Photo: Tourism Australia